-Screenwriter David Sumner travels with his wife Amy in his Jaguar to her homeland Blackwater, in the Mississippi.
+Screenwriter David Sumner travels with his wife Amy in his Jaguar to her homeland Blackwater, in Mississippi.
 Amy's father has passed away and David intends to write his screenplay about Stalingrad in the house.
 David hires the contractor Charlie and his team to repair the roof of the Barn.
-Amy was the sweetheart of Charlie when she lived there and neither him nor his crew show respect to her.
-Charlie invites David to hunt deers with his group and him but they leave David alone in the woods and rape Amy.
-She does not tell to David what happened but when the drunken coach Tom Heddon calls Charlie and his friends to hunt down the slow Jeremy Niles that likes his daughter, David decides to protect not only Jeremy, but also Amy and his honor.
+Amy was Charlie's sweetheart when she lived there and neither he nor his crew show respect to her now.
+Charlie invites David to hunt deer with his group and him; but they leave David alone in the woods and rape Amy.
+She does not tell David what happened.
+When the drunken coach Tom Heddon calls Charlie and his friends to hunt down the slow Jeremy Niles, who likes his daughter, David decides to protect not only Jeremy, but also Amy and his honor.

 - This movie is a remake of the 1971 movie of the same name (released 40 years prior) now set in modern day Mississippi.
 The film opens with shots of Mississippi swampland.
 Classical music underscores the shots and foreshadows the conflicting styles of the movie's two leading men.